kanya-approve/oracle-talos-example/README.md

 - The default Flux repository path is `clusters/talos-cluster`.
 - The default root Talos image version metadata is `1.12.6`.
 - The default Talos extension list exposed at the root is `["crun"]`.
-- The Talos module itself still defaults to Talos `v1.12.4` and Kubernetes `1.35.1`.
+- The Talos module itself currently defaults to Talos `v1.12.6` and Kubernetes `1.35.3`.

 ## Technologies Used: What And Why